MathematicGuy/RemoteObsidian/Artificial Intelligence/Week 3 - Optimization in Neural Network and Newton's Method.md

 ![[Pasted image 20241001115148.png]]
 + ?
 As the image showed, local min when 2D>0 and local max when 2D<0.
-Note: Inconclusive mean we don't know it maximum or minimum.
+Note: Inconclusive (ko có kết luận) mean we don't know it maximum or minimum.

 [[1st Derivative vs 2nd Derivative]]
 ![[Pasted image 20241001115337.png]]